Introduction

 When you are running for the first time, the launcher will prompt you to fill in

-node information, such as your private key, chosen models and their respective provider information.
+node information, such as your private key and chosen models.

 Referrals Program

 You can earn $DRIA points if you refer other users!
 When you refer a user, for each point they earn you earn a portion of those points as well.
-To get a referral code, enter someone’s referral code and such, use the following command:Each referral code only has 10 uses!
-Once you have referred 10 users, your code will no longer work.
+To get a referral code, enter someone’s referral code and such, use the following command:Changing Settings

 - Wallet: change your secret key